-Fig Figure 7.
-Selected utility ownership and regulatory models for further review Selected models for further review Status Quo HECO Companies would continue to operate as an IOU while KIUC would operate as a co-op Models Со-ор HECO Companies would move to a co-op model where its members own the utility Ownership Models Single Buyer (within the utility) HECO Companies would create a Single Buyer unit within the utility, ring-fenced from the other business entities of the HECO Companies J Single Buyer (outside the utility) A Single Buyer entity would be created as a stand-alone entity outside of the utility, governed by an independent entity not affiliated with the utility Status Quo (COS with some PBR mechanisms for the HECO HECO Companies would continue to be regulated under a cost of service approach with some PBR mechanisms Companies) KIUC would continue to be under the PUC's purview Outcomes-based PBR PBR focused on outcomes related to enhancing customer experience, improving utility performance, achieving public policy goals, and attaining healthy financial performance Models Conventional PBR + Light HERA Conventional PBR enhances the current PBR mechanisms and would use an indexation formula to determine the revenue requirements of the utilities.
-Regulatory Models the utilities.
-Under the Hybrid model, the Outcomes-based PBR would be implemented first, followed by an IGO, and DSPP.
-Under the IG independent entity would be responsible for planning and operating including the dispatch of both the transmission and distribution system.
-Lastly, utilities provide distributed system platform ("D services to enable third-party DER providers to create value for Under the Hybrid model, the Outcomes-based PBR would be implemented first, followed by an IGO, and DSPP.
+Figu igure 7.
+Selected utility ownership and regulatory models for further review Selected models for further review Status Quo HECO Companies would continue to operate as an IO would operate as a co-op HECO Companies would continue to operate as an IOU while KIUC would operate as a co-op Modole Models Со-ор HECO Companies would move to a co-op model where its members own the utility and one of the Uwnership Models Single Buyer (within the utility) HECO Companies would create a Single Buyer unit within the utility, ring-fenced from the other business entities of the HECO Companies Single Buyer (outside the utility) A Single Buyer entity would be created as a stand-alone entity outside of the utility, governed by an independent entity not affiliated with the utility Status Quo (COS with some PBR mechanisms for the HECO Companies) HECO Companies would continue to be regulated under a cost of service approach with some PBR mechanisms KIUC would continue to be under the PUC's purview Outcomes-based PBR PBR focused on outcomes related to enhancing customer experience, improving utility performance, achieving public policy goals, and attaining healthy financial performance Modole Models Conventional PBR + Light HERA Conventional PBR enhances the current PBR mechanisms and would use an indexation formula to determine the revenue requirements of the utilities.
+Dorother Kegulatory Models Hybrid Under the Hybrid model, the Outcomes-based PBR would be implemented first, followed by an IGO, and DSPP.
 Under the IGO, an independent entity would be responsible for planning and operations, including the dispatch of both the transmission and distribution system.
 Lastly, utilities provide distributed system platform ("DSP") services to enable third-party DER providers to create value for both customers and the system Lighter PUC regulation Co-ops would be exempted from most of the PUC's regulations established based on an IOU structure; PUC investigation could be opened following certain events